kaveeshanirmal/devhub/content/post/minikube-setup/index.md

 ## Introduction

 Ever wondered how to set up a local Kubernates cluster for development, testing or learning purposes?
-Minikube is the perfect option for you.
-With this tutorial I'm going to guide you through process of deploying a single node Kubernates cluster using Minikube.
+Minikube offers the easiest solution for that.
+With this tutorial I'm going to guide you through the process of deploying a single node Kubernates cluster using Minikube.

 ## What you'll need